-This is an impossible question to answer with certainty because of the number of factors that go into the decision.
+This is an impossible question to answer with certainty because of the number of factors that go into a Social Security Disability decision.
 These factors include but are not limited to: your age, your education, your work history, your type of disabilities, your earnings record, the medical evidence submitted in support of the claim, and even the Administrative Law Judge assigned to your claim.

 That being said, I like to tell my clients, “I would not have taken your case if I did not think there was some way of winning it.”
 This is because I do not earn a fee unless the claimant is granted disability benefits.